Vccccc/mynote/books/ostep/ostep.md

 devices.

 ## 4 The Abstraction: The Process
-To virtualization of the CPU, the OS will need both some
+To virtualization of the CPU, the OS will need both some low-level machinery and high-level intelligence.